 You need to change your current habits if you are to be successful in achieving your fitness goals.

-I won’t softsoap it, if you want to improve your fitness level, if you want the best results, you have to change your lifestyle.
+I won’t softsoap it; if you want to improve your fitness level and the best results, you have to change your lifestyle.

-This article will reveal the best exercises for over 50 and out of shape upon which you can develop a fitness system that works for you.
+This article will reveal the best exercises for those over 50 and out of shape, with which you can develop a fitness system that works for you.

 Disclaimer: if you are starting exercise for the first time, please consult with your physician beforehand to ensure that exercise will not exacerbate any medical issues.

 Before you do anything, you need the confidence that you are ready for physical activity.

 To do that, your first step is to take a look at the PAR-Q questionnaire.

 The Physical Activity Readiness Questionnaire (PAR-Q) aims to identify individuals who require further medical evaluation before starting an exercise prescription, such as cardio workouts or weight training.

 The PAR-Q serves as an excellent healthcare screening questionnaire and is required by NASM, ACE, and ACSM Certified Personal Trainers to begin training sessions.

 You can download the PAR-Q or read more details in PAR-Q Form Questions to Participate in Physical Activity.